aseif523/starter-academic/content/post/The-magic-of-Patching/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-PatchWork is a great for aesthetically combining all your graphs into a single figure.
+PatchWork is great for aesthetically combining all your graphs into a single figure.

-As plots will always be added to the patchwork on the left-hand side, it is not possible to nest the left-hand side beside the right-hand side with the standard operators shown above.
-When creating a patchwork, the resulting object remain a ggplot object referencing the last added plot.
+It has a range of functions that arrange , align and annotate figures.
+The plots will always be added to the patchwork on the left-hand side.
+When creating a patchwork, the resulting object remains a ggplot object referencing the last added plot.
 This means that you can continue to add objects such as geoms, scales, etc. to it as you would a normal ggplot.

 It has 4 main components:
 * Assembling Plots
 * Defining Layouts
 * Adding Annotations
 * Aligning Across Pages